-Our takeaway is that recognising the evolution of the shirt in both business and military fashion is to recognise how STAR TREK was in this regard (as in so many others) once again ahead of its time.
+Our takeaway is to recognise the evolution of the shirt in both business and military fashion, and how STAR TREK was in this regard (as in so many others) once again ahead of its time.

 Into The Future

-Clearly, this article sets up a justifiable argument that men's "tunics" are best called shirts, and women's "dresses" are best called tunics in dealing with Starfleet uniforms of the late 2260s.
+Clearly, this article forwards a justifiable argument that men's "tunics" are best called shirts, and women's "dresses" are best called tunics in dealing with Starfleet uniforms of the late 2260s.